 Each year I challenge myself to a marathon swim and use it as an opportunity to share my message and raise funds for those who do not have the funds to pay for physical fitness programs.
-Two years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
-Last year I attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
-This was the first time a double crossing has ever been attempted.
-This year I hope to complete the Salish Sea 3 – the Straits of Juan de Fuca, Haro and Georgia.
+Three years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
+I have also attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
+This was the first time a double crossing had been attempted.
+Last year I was the first known person to complete a swim across Haro Strait.

 Final moments, Juan de Fuca Strait single crossing

-As part of my swim I will reach out to the community and raise funds for the newly formed MS Wellness Centre; a centre that is working to provide people living with MS physical services that help improve their quality of life.
+This year I will revisit the Salish Sea and hope to swim around a number of the islands as I learn more about the waterway and the impact on my health.
+As part of my swims I will reach out to the community and raise funds for the MS Wellness Centre; a centre that is working to provide people living with MS physical services that help improve their quality of life.

 You can learn more about my swims and how I am preparing here.